• Home

 But what is the NAICS code?
 For automotive sales, for example, you would normally select 441110, ‘Automobile dealers, new only or new and used’.

 However, if more than one NAICS code could apply, don’t worry.
-Because there is nothing wrong with choosing company NAICS codes which will not get you denied by lenders.
+There is nothing wrong with choosing company NAICS codes, and it will not get you denied financing.

-Therefore, if you want to have your automobile sales company, you need a business code which has something like automotive parts written in the actual business code.
+Therefore, if you want to have your automobile sales company, you need a low risk NAICS code which has something like automotive parts written in the actual business code.
 That way, you can still operate your real business of “automotive sales” without being considered risky.

 You’ll be fine, even as lenders search companies by NAICS code, using an NAICS lookup by company name.
 A better NAICS code can be the difference between business funding – and no funding.

 Choosing the incorrect NAICS code could end up costing your business and get you labeled as high-risk.
-So this could directly impact your insurance premiums, your financing ability, even your credit limit recommendations.
+So this could directly impact your insurance premiums, your financing ability, certain government agency support, and even your credit limit recommendations.

 This small error of selecting the incorrect NAICS code could cost your business in the future.